wcgordon1/lamplighter/manuscript/active/ch14_Underworks.md

 "Fan drone," Rooke said quietly, and Ivy heard it too: the steady whir of ventilation equipment that meant they were approaching occupied spaces.
 But underneath the mechanical noise, that deeper thrumming continued, patient and purposeful.

 G-8 branched into a maintenance corridor lined with pipe runs and electrical panels.
 Emergency lighting cast everything in harsh blues and yellows, and the air hummed with transformer noise that made Ivy's teeth ache.
-She counted her breaths—in two, out two—using march cadence to keep steady as the seam pressure built.
+She counted her breaths; in two, out two; using march cadence to keep steady as the seam pressure built.

 Tamsin stopped at a junction box marked with a number Ivy didn't recognize: CB-47-K. "This should feed the clocktower sub-basement.
 Let me check the routing."